List of Volkswagen Group petrol engines: 1.8 R4 20vT (EA113/EA827)

 Wholly created and developed by AUDI AG, this version is a 1.8-litre 20-valve turbocharged engine built in Wolfsburg, Germany; Győr, Hungary; and Puebla, Mexico.
 Output varies based on internal component selection, turbocharger, and engine control unit (ECU) software.
 This ubiquitous power plant has been extensively used in all four mainstream Volkswagen Group marques, along with Volkswagen Industrial Motor applications.

 This engine is also used in a very high state of tune in the one-make Formula Palmer Audi (FPA) open-wheeled auto racing series.
 It develops 300 bhp, with an extra 60 bhp available from a driver operated 'push-to-pass' turbo boost button.
 Based entirely on road-car production engines and prepared and built by Mountune Racing, it only differs by utilising a Pi Research Pectel electronic fuel injection and a water-cooled Garrett T34 turbocharger with closed-loop boost control.

-Furthermore, an even higher 'step up' version of this engine is used in the later European-based FIA Formula Two Championship.
+Furthermore, an even higher 'step up' version of this engine was used in the later European-based FIA Formula Two Championship.
 Developed as a pure race engine and again built by Mountune Racing, this variant includes many all-new lightweight components, and has been converted to a dry sump lubrication system.
 For its initial 2009 season, it produced a continuous maximum power of 400 bhp at 8,250 revolutions per minute (rpm), and includes a limited duration 'overboost' to 450 bhp, aided by an all-new Garrett GT35 turbocharger and a Pi Research Pectel MQ12 ECU.
 From the 2010 season, base power is increased to 425 bhp, and with overboost to 480 bhp.